OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Experiments

 \subsubsection{Interactive Sensitivity}

-\textit{OS-Kairos} use a threshold to achieve adaptive interaction.
-To analyze the adaptive interaction sensitivity of \textit{OS-Kairos}, we ablate threshold $\gamma$ from 0 to 5.
-In Figure~\ref{HSR sentivity}, \textit{TSR} and \textit{SR} increase with the rise in interactive sensitivity, indicating that human intervention enhances the effectiveness of GUI agents in complex scenarios.
-The \textit{HSR} and \textit{Type} accuracy remain stable across different thresholds, indicating that \textit{OS-Kairos} can effectively identify complex steps, especially in coordinates and input scenarios, alleviating over-execution of the GUI agent.
-The ablation study of adaptive interaction shows that \textit{OS-Kairos} is more flexible (See Appendix~\ref{adpative}).
+OS-Kairos use a threshold to achieve adaptive interaction.
+To analyze the adaptive interaction sensitivity of OS-Kairos, we ablate threshold $\gamma$ from 0 to 5.
+In Figure~\ref{HSR sentivity}, TSR and SR increase with the rise in interactive sensitivity, indicating that human intervention enhances the effectiveness of GUI agents in complex scenarios.
+The HSR and Type accuracy remain stable across different thresholds, indicating that OS-Kairos can effectively identify complex steps, especially in coordinates and input scenarios, alleviating over-execution of the GUI agent.
+Furthermore, Table~\ref{tab7} reports the comparison results of the human intervention rate.
+In the defined complex scenario datasets, OS-Kairos exhibits a human-intervention rate similar to the real scenario.
+For example, when $\gamma=2$, OS-Kairos requires only 19\% intervention (0.81 steps for each instruction) to achieve results comparable to the fine-tuned model.
+The ablation study of adaptive interaction shows that OS-Kairos is more flexible (See Appendix~\ref{adpative}).